yvanlebras/training-material/topics/ecology/tutorials/regionalGAM/tutorial.md

     - "Compute temporal abundance trends"
 time_estimation: "2h30m"
 key_points:
-    - "We sequencialy compute phenology, abundance index, trend and model this trend"
+    - We sequencialy compute phenology, abundance index, trend and model this trend
-    - "We learned how to interprete a trend using modelling and data vizualisation"
+    - We learned how to interprete a trend using modelling and data vizualisation
-    - "This tool compute phenology in order to predict missing data, no definitive conclusion can be made on the phenology using this tool"Describe your new note here."
+    - This tool compute phenology in order to predict missing data, no definitive conclusion can be made on the phenology using this tool"Describe your new note here.
 contributors:
     - claraurf
     - emichn